 Richard K. Sherwin

-Richard K. Sherwin is an expert in visual communication, particularly in the domain of visual persuasion in litigation and litigation public relations.
-He has written widely on the interrelationship between law and culture and on other interdisciplinary topics such as: law and rhetoric, discourse theory, political legitimacy, and the emerging fields of visual legal studies and cultural legal studies.
+Richard K. Sherwin is the Wallace Stevens Professor of Law and Dean for Faculty Scholarship at New York Law School.
+He is an expert on the multiple connections that link law and culture, focusing in particular on legal storytelling and visual communication.
 He gained nationwide attention with his well-received book, When Law Goes Pop: The Vanishing Line between Law and Popular Culture (University of Chicago Press, 2000 ) which explores the two-way street between law and popular culture.
 His most recent book, Visualizing Law in the Age of the Digital Baroque: Arabesques & Entanglements (Routledge 2011) explores the interpenetration of law and the visual throughout the history of modern culture up through the current era, which he calls the age of the digital baroque.
-His edited volumes include Law, Culture and Visual Studies [co-edited with Anne Wagner] (Springer 2013); and Popular Culture and Law (Ashgate, The International Library of Law and Society, 2006), and the forthcoming volume Law and the History of Modern Culture [co-edited with Danielle Celermajer] (Bloomsbury 2015).
+His edited volumes include Law, Culture and Visual Studies [co-edited with Anne Wagner] (Springer 2013), Popular Culture and Law (Ashgate, The International Library of Law and Society, 2006), and the forthcoming volume Law and the History of Modern Culture [co-edited with Danielle Celermajer] (Bloomsbury 2015).